Goldenseal

 Buttercup family (Ranunculaceae)

-A single flower develops from the uppermost leaf of the stem.
-This flower is about ½" across, consisting of 3 deciduous sepals, no petals, approximately 40 spreading stamens, and approximately 12 clustered pistils in the center.
-The greenish white sepals drop early and are not present while the flower is in bloom.
+A flowering plant produces a single terminal flower on a short pedicel (up to 2" long); this pedicel is similar to the central stem in its characteristics.
+The flower is about ¾" across, consisting of 3 deciduous sepals, no petals, approximately 40 spreading stamens, and approximately 10 clustered pistils in the center.
+The greenish white sepals drop early and they are not present while the flower is in bloom.
 The stamens have white filaments and yellow or greenish yellow anthers.
-The flattened pistils have short beaks and they are initially green.
+The slightly flattened pistils have short beaks and they are initially pale green.
 The blooming period occurs from mid- to late spring and lasts about 2-3 weeks.
-By mid- to late summer, the pistils have become a small cluster of bright red berries.
-Each berry contains 1 or 2 black shiny seeds.
+By mid- to late summer, the pistils have been replaced by a small tight cluster of bright red berries.
+Each berry contains 1-2 black shiny seeds.
 The root system consists of knotty yellow rhizomes and fibrous roots.
-This plant reproduces vegetatively and by seed.
+This plant reproduces by clonal offsets from its rhizomes and by seed.
 It occasionally forms small colonies.

-Range & Habitat: Goldenseal occurs occasionally in scattered counties throughout Illinois, although populations have been declining because of habitat destruction and over-collection of the rhizomes.
-Habitats include moist to mesic deciduous woodlands and areas along woodland paths.
+Range & Habitat: The native Goldenseal occurs occasionally in scattered counties throughout Illinois (see Distribution Map), although populations have been declining because of habitat destruction and over-collection of the rhizomes.
+Habitats include moist to mesic deciduous woodlands, wooded bluffs, and areas along woodland paths.
 A limited amount of disturbance is beneficial when it reduces excessive shade from the overhead canopy.

-Faunal Associations: The flowers are pollinated by small Halictid bees primarily, and they are also visited by Syrphid flies and larger bees (Sharp, 2003).
+Faunal Associations: The flowers are cross-pollinated by small Halictid bees (Lasioglossum spp.) and masked bees (Hylaeus spp.) primarily; they are also visited by Syrphid flies and larger bees (Sinclair et al., 2000).
 Presumably birds or small mammals eat the berries and help to distribute the seeds, but little specific information is available about this.
-Little is known about the attractiveness of the foliage to mammalian herbivores.
+Little is known about the attractiveness of the foliage as a food source to mammalian herbivores, although it is probably toxic to them like most members of the Buttercup family.

-Photographic Location: A deciduous woodland in Vermillion County, Illinois.
+Photographic Location: A deciduous woodland in Vermilion County, Illinois.

-Comments: This plant has a unique appearance because of the wrinkled palmate foliage and unusual flowers.
+Comments: Goldenseal has a unique appearance because of the wrinkled palmate foliage (while young), unusual petal-less flowers, and beaked red fruits.
+As a result, it is easy to identity at either the flowering or fruiting stage.
 The biggest threat to this species is over-collection of the rhizomes for herbal medicine; these rhizomes can sell for $100/lb. on the wholesale market.
 They contain the alkaloids hydrastine, berberine, and canadine.
 Hydrastine is used for feminine complaints, berberine has anti-bacterial and anti-protozoan properties, and canadine is a sedative and muscle relaxant.
-Under the CITES convention, it is illegal to export the rhizomes from wild-collected plants in the United States.
+Under the CITES convention, it is illegal to export the rhizomes and other parts of rare wild-collected plants in the United States.
+The common name of this plant refers to the yellow rhizomes.

 Return